devrimsavas/BANKCONSOLE/README.md

 3. Run the app
    I recommend you open a seperate, clean terminal by using cmd command to see full functionality of this program

+# PART 2 STUDENT TASKS
+This project can be **enhanced and extended** by students who want to practice their skills with:

+-  C# classes & objects
+-  File operations (reading/writing JSON)
+-  Simple banking logic
+-  Real-world thinking in programming

+---

+###  Tasks to Complete

+1. ** Save New Customers to File**
+   Currently, the app only loads customers from `customers.json`.
+   ➤ Your task is to **write back to the file** whenever a new customer is added, so data is not lost between runs.

+2. ** Save Transaction History to File**
+   Right now, deposits/withdrawals are only in memory.
+   ➤ Add functionality to **save transactions** to disk and load them on startup.

+3. ** Send Money Between Customers**
+   Add a feature where one customer can send money to another using their **account number**.
+   - If both are in **the same bank**, it's free.
+   - If the receiver is with a **different bank**, deduct **1% fee** from the sender.
+   ➤ Tip: This requires finding customers by account ID, not just customer ID!

+4. ** Use Account Numbers for Transfers**
+   When sending money, customers should **enter the account number** of the receiver — not the customer ID.
+   ➤ Add validations to make sure account numbers are typed correctly and actually exist.

+---

+###  Extra (Optional)

+- Add login system (by ID or PIN)
+- Export customer and transaction data to a `.csv`
+- Add a menu option to view total bank funds 💰

+---

+ These tasks are great for improving your understanding of:
+- Classes and encapsulation
+- Data serialization
+- Real-world logic & user flows
+- Error handling and validation

+Good luck, and happy hacking! 💻🎉

 ## Screenshots

 ![Bank Main ](/screenshots/bank1.png)